 The College offers, but does not require students to elect, minor programs.
 Each student may declare one or two minors in fields of special interest.
 At least 50 percent of courses in a minor area of study must be taken at Hanover College.
-Minors are offered in the following disciplines: anthropology, archaeology, art, art history, Asian studies, biochemistry, biology, chemistry, classics, communication, computer science, creative writing, economics, English, environmental science, environmental studies, film studies, French, gender studies, geology, German, history, journalism, Latin, mathematics, music, philosophy, physics, political science, psychology, race and ethnic studies, sociology, Spanish, theatre, theological studies and world religions.
+Minors are offered in the following disciplines: anthropology, archaeology, art, art history, Asian studies, biochemistry, biology, chemistry, classics, communication, computer science, creative writing, design, economics, English, environmental science, environmental studies, film studies, French, gender studies, geology, German, Greek, health and movement studies, history, international studies, journalism, kinesiology and integrative physiology, Latin, mathematics, Medieval-Renaissance studies, music, philosophy, physics, political science, psychology, race and ethnic studies, sociology, Spanish, theatre, theological studies and world religions.

 A student may not elect a minor in the discipline in which he or she is majoring.
 A minor must be formally declared prior to the student's graduation.
-A minimum cumulative grade-point average of 2.00 in the courses satisfying the minor must be achieved in order for the minor to be designated officially on the student's records.
+A minimum cumulative grade-point average of 2.00 in the minor, including all courses in the department of the minor and any required cognate courses must be achieved in order for the minor to be designated officially on the student's records.
 Except for minor courses specifically required for the student's major, no more than one course may be counted toward both a major and a minor or toward two majors or two minors.